 Not only is protecting the environment, fishery, fauna, and water quality extremely important to Constantine, it is the law.

+Information on the project’s permits and environmental studies can be found here.
 The environmental program at Palmer will progress and expand in accordance with successful exploration drilling results.
 If and when a deposit with sufficient size, grade and quality has been defined at Palmer, the modern mine permitting process in Alaska ensures that all projects are developed and mined in a responsible manner.
 Before permits for a fully operational mine can be granted, lengthy and detailed studies on everything from hydrology, air and water quality, and wetlands, to fish and aquatic habitats, and wildlife are required.
 In addition to environmental studies, community consultation and socioeconomic studies will also be conducted prior to mine permitting and construction.
 Permitting of mines in Alaska is coordinated by the Department of Natural Resources, Division of Mining, Land & Water.
 To learn more about the permitting process please click here to view a detailed slide show prepared by the Alaska Large Mine Permitting Team.